qu0b/Conviction/README.md

 --password=pw.txt
 ```

-  * It is not necessary to unlock the account.
-If you do not unlock the account the password has to be included in the request body (add a variable *pass*).
+* Get the ipfs node up and running: `> ipfs daemon`.

-* To get the ipfs node up and running run: `> ipfs daemon`.
-If you have not initialized ipfs you might have to do that by running `> ipfs init`.
+  * If you have not initialized ipfs you might have to do that by running `> ipfs init`.
-* In the project folder run
+* Start the server by running:
   * `> npx tsc -p "tsconfig.json"` to compile the typescript files.
   * `> npm start` to launch the server.